Limber up!

 Spheres:

 Drawing spheres is a slightly more advanced exercise that builds on the skills developed through 2D circle and ellipse drawings.
 It's a great way to add depth to your illustrations and add realism to your designs.
+Form and shape need to be considered but this is really important when it comes to designing 3d wearable objects.

 Lines:

 Drawing as many lines as possible in a set timeframe is an excellent way to improve your hand-eye coordination and precision.
-Multiple lines drawn in any direction, aiming for straight lines (as straight as possible), is a great exercise to help you achieve clean and accurate lines.
+Multiple lines drawn in any direction, aiming for straight lines (as straight as possible), is a great exercise to help you achieve confident clean and accurate lines.

 Pencil Pressure:

 Scribbling in a zigzag formation starting with a light pencil pressure and gradually increasing pressure is an excellent way to explore the capabilities of your tools.
-This exercise helps you understand your tools' capabilities and the best application for them in your jewelry illustrations.
+This exercise helps you understand your tools' capabilities and the best application for them in your jewellery illustrations.

 Texture Tests:

 Exploring pencil textures can be an excellent way to warm up and get comfortable with your tools.
-This exercise helps you understand the different textures and techniques you can use in your jewelry illustrations, allowing you to create a range of unique effects.
+This exercise helps you understand the different textures and techniques you can use in your jewellery illustrations, allowing you to create a range of unique effects.